Food Service Director

 Coventry, Connecticut 06238

-In spring of 2013-2014, our Wellness Policy evaluation forms were distributed to teachers and staff members of the Coventry school district, grades K-12.
+Every spring, our Wellness Policy evaluation forms are distributed to teachers and staff members of the Coventry school district, grades K-12.
 The areas evaluated under our Goals and Guidelines include:

 - Nutrition Education and Promotion